 Effective searching involves knowing what words, phrases, and partial phrases are most likely to get you what you want.
 But really effective searching also means knowing what to do next.

-Knowing how to refine your second search is perhaps more important than the terms you choose to start with.
+Knowing how to refine your second search is perhaps more important than the terms you choose to start.
 It involves understanding a little bit of how search engines work and using that knowledge to pick the right things to search for next.
-It’s a step many people simply skip.
+It’s a step many people skip.
 If they don’t get what they want immediately, it must not exist.

 If you’re seeing results that are somewhat related but generally off the mark, perhaps you’ve not been precise enough.
 Try adding some terms to narrow down what you’re looking for.

-In either case, be prepared to repeat the process to further narrow in on your target.
+In either case, be prepared to repeat the process.
 Good searching is often an iterative process.

 An example: looking for jewelry

-The evening after I wrote the first draft of this article, my wife presented me with a search challenge1.
-She’d been to a craft show, and had seen a silver jewelry artist she wanted to find online.
-The challenge was this: she couldn’t recall the artist’s name; she knew the artist has a website; and she knew the city the artist was from (not local to us).
+My wife presented me with a search challenge1.
+She’d been to a craft show and saw a silver jewelry artist she wanted to find online.
+The challenge was this: she couldn’t recall the artist’s name; she knew the artist had a website; and she knew the city the artist was from (not local to us).

 I started with the basics: “silver jewelry <city>” (I’ll use “<city>” as a placeholder here for the actual city name).
 That returned a long list of jewelry and craft supply stores in that city.
 That was too generic and not particularly useful.

 That had promise.
-It seemed likely that a crafts person might exhibit at shows local to her.
+It seemed likely a craftsperson might exhibit at shows local to her.
 I went to that page and located the section on silver jewelry.
 There were several listed, but only one artist located in the same city as the show… and that listing had a name.

 I searched for “<name> <city>”, and the first result was the website of a silver jewelry artist in that city.
 I clicked on it and showed it to my wife.